2002-feb24-net/stacey-project1/README.md

 Web Application for Store Implementation

 /*functionality*/
-place orders to store locations for customers add a new customer search customers by name display details of an order display all order history of a store location display all order history of a customer client-side validation [new] server-side validation [new] exception handling
+place orders to store locations for customers[done] add a new customer [done] search customers by name[done] display details of an order[done] display all order history of a store location[done] display all order history of a customer[done] client-side validation [done] server-side validation [done] exception handling [done]
 CSRF prevention
 -persistent data; no prices, customers, order history, etc. hardcoded in C# logging [new]